 1. No limits on income potential

-Because demand is always high, the cleaning business is a low-risk startup.
+Because demand is always high, a cleaning service is a low-risk startup.
 Homeowners, business owners—anyone with vested interests in property—are motivated to maintain their expensive investments.

 High-ticket items such as flooring, carpeting, and appliances must be regularly cleaned and maintained to meet warranty requirements and hold value.

 2. Runs itself

-Delivering excellent service is one of the keys to building a cleaning business.
+Delivering excellent service is one of the keys to building a cleaning service business.
 But it isn’t everything.
 Doing work that consistently outshines the competition is just as important.

 The surprise is that it isn’t difficult to distinguish yourself from the others and deliver outstanding work on a regular basis.